Why Earth Bonding Needs To Be In Place For An EV Charging Point Installation

 Why water and gas earth bonding need to be in place for an EV charger installation

 Installing an electric vehicle (EV) charging point involves more than just connecting cables and setting up the charging unit.
-It requires careful consideration of safety measures, including earth bonding.
+In truth, EV charger installations are complex, and require careful consideration of regulations and safety measures, including the infamous earth bonding.

-In this blog post, we will explore the significance of gas and water earth bonding for EV charger installations and explain why it is crucial to have these measures in place.
+In this article, we explore the significance of gas and water earth bonding for EV charger installations and explain why it is crucial to have these measures in place for your safety.

 What is earth bonding?